 Failing means that you are trying.
 If you are not trying – you don’t grow.
-You stagnate and that’s definitely when you are likely to feel like everyone is moving forward except you!
+You stagnate and that’s definitely when you are likely to feel like everyone is moving forward in their career except you!

 Get the focus back on yourself

-All of this comparing, feeling left behind and feeling like everyone is moving forward except you all means one thing.
+All of this comparing, feeling left behind, and feeling like everyone is moving forward in their career except you all means one thing.

 You are focusing on other people and not on yourself.